-This depends on the chlorine levels that exist when you do a water test.
+This depends on the chlorine level that exist when you do a water test and your pool’s size (pool volume).
 When the pool chemistry is correct, I generally put 3 or 4 of the larger 3 inch tablets in my skimmer every week for my pool which holds approximately 15,000 US gallons of water.

 How to use chlorine tablets in above ground pool

-Your options are pretty much the same if you have an above ground pool, as with an in ground pool.
+Your options are pretty much the same if you have an above ground swimming pool, as with an inground swimming pool.
 That is unless you have a very cheap pool without a skimmer.
-So put the chlorine tablets in the skimmer or a floating chlorine dispenser, as described above.
+So put the chlorine tablets in the skimmer or a floating chlorine dispenser, as described above

 Can you swim with chlorine tablets in pool?

-Provided your pool chemistry is correct then you can swim while the chlorine tablets are in the skimmer or a floating dispenser without any problems.
+Provided your pool maintenance and pool chemistry is correct then you can swim while the chlorine tablets are in the skimmer or a floating dispenser without any problems.
 If you have an inline chlorine dispenser you would have no choice anyway as the tablets would always be there.

 Do I need to shock my pool if I use chlorine tablets?

 Chlorine tablets only help maintain a normal level of chlorine in a pool.
 You still need to give your pool a regular shock treatment to keep a pool clean.